Post combustion capture of carbon dioxide

 $1.34 million (EOI Round 2018).

-This project is undertaking a pilot plant demonstration of a desalination process integrated with an amine-based CO2-capture process.
+This project undertook a pilot plant demonstration of a desalination process integrated with an amine-based CO2-capture process.
 This addresses the obstacle of increasing specific cooling load and hence increased water requirement of coal-fired power plants, as a result of the implementation of CO2 capture.
+In this project, the grantee investigated various combinations of absorption liquids and forward osmosis (FO) and vacuum distillation membranes in the laboratory, before progressing to trials at Delta Electricity’s Vales Point Power Station.

-The project includes establishing principles underpinning the process and equipment design, identification of the most suitable or best-performing desalination membrane for incorporation into amine carbon capture, and a techno-economic evaluation of the process concept for NSW coal-fired power plants.
+The project goals included establishing principles underpinning the process and equipment design, identification of the most suitable or best-performing desalination membrane for incorporation into amine carbon capture, and a techno-economic evaluation of the process concept for NSW coal-fired power plants.

 Project: Harnessing energy with CO2 utilisation - a feasibility study